brittrubil/miniproject1-practice/Section1.md

 - **CP:** is used to copy files or directory into another file.
 The command would need to be entered as follows: cp [Src_file] [Dest_file]

 	- _Example:_ To copy file abc.txt into file xyz.txt the following would need to be entered: cp abc.txt xyz.txt

+- **PWD:** command stands for the present working directory.
+It will show you once pwd is entered which directory you are currently working in.
+	- _Example:_Enter pwd on the command line.
+After you will get the directory you ae currently working in.